 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 61.
 The City shall implement the Asset Repositioning of the City's public housing units through land use regulations and with local resources, ensuring no net loss of ELI units.
 Ensure the ongoing viability of the City's public housing through strategic investment and rehabilitation, increasing the supply of affordable and mixed-income housing with no net loss of ELI.
-Responsible Department: SHRA Ongoing As a result of on-going reductions in capital and operating funding from the US Department of Housing and Urban Development (HUD), in July 2007, the City adopted the Asset Repositioning Study.
+Responsible Department: SHRA Ongoing As a result of on-going reductions in capital and operating funding from the US Department of Housing and Urban Development (HUD), the City adopted the Asset Repositioning Study in July 2007.
 This study set the stage for the implementation of a proactive strategy to "reposition" SHRA's public housing units to reduce dependence HUD and eliminate capital and operating deficits.
-One of the guiding principles of this strategy was a "no net loss" policy.
-On March 10, 2009, the Council approved the first actions for the disposition of the first properties under this strategy - the Washington Plaza and Sutterview Apartments senior downtown high-rise properties.
-The repositioning of both of these properties is contingent on a commitment from HUD for 100% project based vouchers in place of the public housing operating subsidy, the annual contributions contract (ACC).
-Vouchers will allow the current residents to remain in place, paying only 30% of their annual income towards rent, ensuring no net loss of ELI units when the properties are "repositioned".
+One of the guiding principles of this stratgey was a "no net loss" policy.
+On March 10, 2009, the Council approved the first actions for the disposition of the first properties under this strategy - the Washington Plaza and Sutterview Apartments senior downtown highrise properties.
+The repositioning of both of these properties was approved by HUD on February 2010, with a commitment from HUD for 100% project based vouchers in place of the public housing operating subsidy, the annual contributions contract (ACC).
+These voucher allow the current residents to remain in place, paying only 30% of their annual income towards rent, ensuring no net loss of ELI units when the properties are "repositioned".
+On August 10, 2010, The Council approved the disposition of three more properties - the Capitol Terrace, Comstock, and Sierra Vista Apartments senior downtown highrise properties.
 62. The City shall study the feasibility of a voluntary ELI "buy-down" program.
 For all new multifamily rental housing developments with SHRA funding, SHRA will have the right to buy down affordable units.
-The buy-down program provides a subsidy to provide affordable units to extremely low-income households.
-Approval and implementation of the program is dependent on identification of an on-going local funding source.
-Increase availability and dispersion of housing affordable to extremely low income households.
-Responsible Department: SHRA 2009 The proposed "buy-down" program is contingent on the identification of a new funding source to provide the additional subsidy.
-With the exploration of an in-lieu fee through the Mixed Income Housing Ordinance (see Program 52), proceeds from this fee could be used to fund the "buy-down" program.
-SHRA and City staff are currently working on taking the recommendations of the stakeholder team to the City Council for review and recommendation.
+The buy-down program provides a subsidy to provide affordable units to extremely lowincome households.
+Approval and implementation of the Increase availability and dispersion of housing affordable to extremely low income households.
+Responsible Department: SHRA 2009 Due to the limitation of available funding sources to staff this effort, SHRA has no immediate plans to research the feasibility of this option.